Blockin' out the scenery, breakin' my mind

 - Timon & Pumbaa:

-- Parodied in the animated series.
-Timon narrowly escapes a piranha infested lake and complains that there should be a sign.
-Pumbaa replies "Like this one?" and points out a plain looking sign next to them saying "Beware: Piranhas".
+- Parodied in one episode, when the pair narrowly escape a piranha infested river with Timon saying that there should be a warning sign.
+Pumbaa replies "Like this one?" and points out a plain looking sign next to them saying "Warning: Piranhas".
 Timon tries to save face by saying the sign should be bigger and Pumbaa points out an even bigger sign with spotlights and the same word written in lights.

 - And that one time when the two are in a runaway jeep headed toward a cliff (It Makes Sense in Context).
 There's dozens of signs on the path leading to the cliff, and they just crash right through them.
 CLIFF AHEAD! *smash* STOP NOW! *smash* SERIOUSLY! *smash* THESE SIGNS *smash* ARE EXPENSIVE! *smash*